wboyd600/toDo_API/ApiSpec.md

 response code:

-`400 Bad request` - request payload format incorrect or {id} does not exist
+`400 - Bad request` - request payload format incorrect or {id} does not exist

 response code:

-`401 Unauthorized` - user hasn't been authenticated
+`401 - Unauthorized` - user hasn't been authenticated

 response code:

-`403 Forbidded` - user doesn't have permission to update user with this {id}
+`403 - Forbidden` - user doesn't have permission to update user with this {id}

 response code:

-`404 Not found` - user with id {id} does not exist
+`404 - Not found` - user with id {id} does not exist

 ## Delete a user
 `DELETE /users/{id}`